-It was thought that these extended weekends would encourage travel, recreational and cultural activities and stimulate greater industrial and commercial production.
+It was thought that these extended weekends would encourage travel and recreational and cultural activities and stimulate greater industrial and commercial production.
 Many states did not agree with this decision and continued to celebrate the holidays on their original dates.

 ABOVE VIDEO: A moving tribute to our veterans from World War I to Afghanistan.
 (Chris Wszolek video)

 The first Veterans Day under the new law was observed with much confusion on October 25, 1971.